mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 A note on Binning
 ~~~~~~~~~~~~~~~~~

-The bin width is determined by the binning range and the sample binning factor.
+The bin width is determined by the energy range and the sample binning factor.
 The number of bins is automatically
 calculated based on the **SampleBinning** specified.
 The width is determined by the width of the range divided
 by the number of bins.

 The following binning parameters are not enterable by the user and are instead automatically calculated through
 the :ref:`TransformToIqt <algm-TransformToIqt>` algorithm once a valid resolution file has been loaded.
-These binning parameters are
+The calculated
-displayed alongside the binning options:
+binning parameters are displayed alongside the binning options:

 EWidth
   The calculated bin width.